 Brick by Brick is a picture book that will get your kids thinking about the White House in an entirely new light.
 This is a fascinating book for adults, too and we will all do well to remember that slaves were a large part of the work force that hauled the bricks and erected one of our nation's most famous symbols of freedom.
 Smith use poetry to tell the story of the slaves, their labor and how many of them went on to purchase their freedom.
 (Side note: I love when non-fiction books are written as poems.)
 Cooper's illustrations, as usual, capture the faces of history.

 Action Jackson.
 When people point to Pollock's art and claim anyone could do that, I groan.
 Really?
 This picture book will inspire your children to look at the process that goes into art.
-It takes readers along on Pollock's journey while creating a single work of art, "Number 1, 1950."
+It takes upper elementary kids along on Pollock's journey while creating a single work of art, "Number 1, 1950."

 A Splash of Red: The Life and Art of Horace Pippin.
 Horace Pippin, who I'd never heard of before reading this picture book, was a self-taught painter.
 He was shot in the arm during WWI, but he worked steadily to learn how to use his arm again to create art.
 There are so many things I love about this book, and you come away from it with a strong sense of how Pippin used art to interpret the world.
 Pippin suffered from poverty, the psychological and physical costs of war, but still, his talent propelled him to create.
 One interesting note is that Pippin was African-American, but the author makes the bold choice to not even mention that.
-Winner of the Schneider Family Book Award (plus many others).
-Also available as an ebook.
+Winner of the Schneider Family Book Award.

 More helpful book lists: